 White Balance is one of the most feared topics amongst beginning photographers.
-It’s a subject many avoid learning but there’s no getting around the fact that it’s important to understand if wanting to improve your landscape photography.
+It’s a subject many avoid learning but there’s no getting around the fact that it’s important to understand if you want to improve your landscape photography.

 Just like many of you, it took me a long time until I dared to look into what the White Balance is and how to use it.
 I always left it on Automatic (AWB/ Auto White Balance) and didn’t think twice about it.
-After years of this, I decided to start exploring the different settings and, to my big disappointment, the results were horrible!
+After years of this, I decided to start exploring the different settings and, to my disappointment, the results were horrible!

 Why?
 Because I had no idea what I was doing.